 Start by simply hanging from the bar and then bring your legs and toes up to touch it.
 This is hard.
 You might only be able to come up part of the way, and you can lift your knees towards the bar as an easier variation.

 This is an amazing core exercise that builds grip and upper body strength as well.

-As with any exercise program, you need to stay consistent to get results with all of the above exercises.
+As with any exercise program, you need to stay consistent to get results with all of the above exercises and workouts.